SergiusIW/collider/README.md

 detection with a simple interface.
 Collider uses [continuous collision detection](http://en.wikipedia.org/wiki/Collision_detection#A_posteriori_.28discrete.29_versus_a_priori_.28continuous.29), which basically means that the time of the collision is determined very precisely as opposed to using a time-stepping method.

 ###Download

 Release builds of Collider are available at https://github.com/SergiusIW/collider/releases.

-###Dependencies

-The collider, demos/collider-demos, and demos/collider-demos-desktop
-projects each contain a file named "dependencies.txt" that describes which jar libraries are necessary for compilation.

-Collider depends on [LibGDX](http://libgdx.badlogicgames.com/).
-LibGDX is only needed for some of its primitive data structures, so it is possible that this dependency may be removed at some point in the future.
-Even so, the Collider demos will continue to depend on LibGDX.
+At some point in the future I will start uploading release builds to Maven Central.

 ###Documentation